SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 -----------------------

 <a name="practice-1"></a>
-### Practice 1 : Mapping against transcriptome reference + counting with Kallisto
+### Practice 1 : OTU picking with FROGS in Galaxy
 <table class="table-contact">
 <tr>
-<td>Practice1 will be performed in the Galaxy environment.</td>
+<td>Practice1 will be performed with the FROGS pipeline in the Galaxy environment.</td>
 <td><img width="60%" src="{{ site.url }}/images/trainings-galaxy.png" alt="" />
 </td>
 </tr>